 Types and Functions of Micronutrients

-Water-soluble vitamins such as the Vitamin Bs and C help in the discharge of energy and essential substances within the body so that essential processes such as the creation of red blood cells and regulation of metabolism occur smoothly.
+Water-soluble vitamins such as Vitamin B and C help in the discharge of energy and essential substances within the body so that essential processes such as the creation of red blood cells and regulation of metabolism occur smoothly.

-Deficiency in water-soluble vitamins result in unpleasant symptoms.
-For instance, when a person is low in Vitamin C, they can experience swollen joints, slow-healing injuries, bleeding gums and compromised skin, hair and nails.
+Deficiency in water-soluble vitamins results in unpleasant symptoms.
+For instance, when a person is low in Vitamin C, they can experience swollen joints, slow-healing injuries, bleeding gums, and compromised skin, hair, and nails.
 Folate or Vitamin B9 deficiencies are the leading cause of neural tube defects, a serious birth defect.

 All other vitamins are fat-soluble vitamins that are stored in the liver and fatty tissues for subsequent use in essential bodily functions such as vision (Vitamin A), immune function (Vitamin E), blood clotting (Vitamin K), bone development (Vitamin D, K), etc.

 Again, specific foods deliver specific vitamins to the human body.
 Green, leafy vegetables and orange- and yellow-colored fruit provide Vitamin A, while nuts such as almonds, hazelnuts, peanuts, and sunflower seeds supply Vitamin E. Leafy greens such as kale, spinach and collards are good sources of vitamin K, and Vitamin D can be consumed by eating fatty fish and beef liver.
 There are not many plant-based sources for Vitamin D, so doctors often prescribe supplements and sunlight to people suffering from Vitamin D deficiencies.